 I come from a family of puppeteers and as a teenager I wrote ‘Plays for Pelham Puppets’ (sought after toys in the late 50s with my mother.
 At eighteen I travelled in the Variety Theatre with my cabaret style marionette act, which including short monologues.
-I was a puppeteer on Sunday Night at the Palladium with Cliff Richard and did several episodes of the Telegoons.
+Performed on same bill as Max Miller etc. I performed on Sunday Night at the Palladium with Cliff Richard and did several episodes of the Telegoons.

 I had speech problems as a child. and missed a lot of formal education.
 Blissfully unaware of my educational short comings, as a single parent I applied to train as a primary teacher.
 I had a modest grant but did part-time jobs and some freelance journalism to make ends meet.
 At the time there was plenty of encouragement and companies employed proof readers.
 Hooray!

 I had an piece published in the Sunday Times Magazine, articles in teaching magazines, three pieces on Radio 4 etc.

 I wrote a play called ‘Travelling Nowhere’ which was put on at The Young Vic and went on tour.

 I became a member of the Society of Women Writers and Journalists.